 Units

+PHYSICS 212 Statistical Mechanics 3

 PHYSICS 220 Classical Electrodynamics 3

-PHYSICS 271 Thermodynamics, Kinetic Theory, and Statistical Mechanics II 3

-PLUS one of the following courses:
+Plus one of the follow wing courses:

-PHYSICS 230 Quantum Mechanics 3
+PHYSICS 230 Graduate Quantum Mechanics I 3

-PHYSICS 231 Quantum Mechanics 3
+PHYSICS 231 Graduate Quantum Mechanics II 3

 PHYSICS 234 Advanced Topics in Quantum Mechanics 3

 PHYSICS 330 Quantum Field Theory I 3

 PHYSICS 331 Quantum Field Theory II 3

 PHYSICS 332 Quantum Field Theory III 3

-PLUS two 3 unit graduate level courses in Physics or Applied Physics.
+Plus two 3 unit gradu uate level courses in Physics or Applied Physics.
 6

-See the Stanford Bulletin for detailed information on obtaining the M.S. degree.
+Up to 6 of these required units may be waived on petition if a thesis is submitted.
+See the Stanford Bulletin for detailed information on obtaining the M.S. degree in Physics

 The Graduate Program Authorization Petition form (required for those interested in pursuing the M.S. in Physics) must now be submitted electronically through AXESS.
 From the Academics panel in your Student Center, select "Petitions and Forms" from the drop down menu to submit the Graduate Program Authorization Petition electronically.
 You also need to submit the Program Proposal for a Master's Degree to the Physics Student Services Officer.
-The form can be found here: http://www.stanford.edu/dept/registrar/pdf/progpropma.pdf.
+The form can be found here: https://stanford.app.box.com/v/progpropma.